Born to Die: Legacy

 Born to Dies sound, themes and aesthetic left a major impact in popular music.
 In 2019, The Washington Post named Del Rey one of the "five people who helped shape the culture of the past decade."
 Max Migowsky from Indie described her as "the figurehead of an entire generation," while Zachary Small from Hyperallergic called Born to Die "ahead of its time."
 Al Horner from Red Bull agreed, marking Born to Die as "[a] blueprint for a new sonic world" and describing its sound as the feminine equivalent of grunge music.
 He argued that Del Rey's success "convinced record labels to take a chance on [...] emotionally vulnerable pop" and stated that "there's never been more space for melancholy in popular music."
 Sorrell Forbes from uDiscover Music named Born to Die "the most powerful moment in her career," while arguing that Del Rey brought "the sound [the public was] looking for."
 Del Rey herself stated in an interview with Pitchfork in 2019 that "there's been a major sonic shift culturally.
 I think I had a lot to do with that."
 Omar N. Goulding from Culturizando called Born to Die "the most influential album of the decade," arguing that "people were getting tired of happy music and wanted to listen to something different" and that Del Rey "set the [sad girl] trend into pop culture."
 Richard S. He, writing for Billboard, said that Born to Die is "one of the main catalysts for pop's mid-2010s shift from brash EDM to a moodier, hip-hop-inflected palette."
 Billboard later included the album's title track as one of the 100 songs that defined the 2010s, adding that it influenced "a sonic shift that completely changed the pop landscape."
 Critics and journalists alike agree that Born to Die influenced the works of Lorde, Billie Eilish, Miley Cyrus and Taylor Swift, among others.
 Swift herself named Del Rey the "most influential artist in pop."

-Born to Die was listed among publications' best-of lists of the 2010s decade, including NME (#10) and The Independent (#3).
+Born to Die was listed among publications' best-of lists of the 2010s decade, including NME (No. 10) and The Independent (No. 3).
 The Guardian included the album at number 70 on its 2019 list of The 100 Best Albums of the 21st Century.